-Filing for bankruptcy should not have any affect on the divorce proceeding.
+Filing for bankruptcy should not have any impact on the divorce proceeding.
 Although we recommend waiting until after divorcing to file for bankruptcy it is not required.
 The reason being is that the automatic stay no longer applies to most domestic actions.
-In fact, it only applies to dissolution of marriage proceedings in the limited area of determining the division of property and debts.
+In fact, it only applies to the dissolution of marriage proceedings in the limited area of determining the division of property and debts.
 Thus, it does not apply to proceedings that:

 - Establish paternity;

-- Establish or modify an order for alimony, maintenance or support;
+- Establish or modify an order for alimony, maintenance, or support;

 - Determine child custody or visitation;